 A spinal disc extrusion is the 6th slip disc type where disc material starts to seep into the canal, causing crowing, compression, impingement, and damage to the spinal cord or spinal nerve.
 Extruded discs can occur in the neck, upper back, mid-back, or lower back.

-The most common site for an extruded disc is in the lower back’s L4-L5 or the L5-S1 spinal motions segments.
+The most common site for an extruded disc is in the lower back’s L4-L5 or the L5-S1 spinal motion segments.
 Disc extrusion in the neck commonly occurs at C4-C5, C5-C6, or C6-C7.
-The C5-C6 is the most common site of an extruded disc in the neck.
+The C5-C6 is the neck's most common site of an extruded disc.
 The short video below helps you understand how the nucleus pulposus (inner jelly-like material of the disc) seeps into the disc:

 A disc extrusion is a progression of a large herniated disc where the inner parts of the spinal disc (nucleus pulposus) are forced outwards as it slips and extrudes, seeping into the spinal canal where it compresses and pinches the spinal cord or spinal nerves.